THE NEED FOR FOOD SUPPLEMENTS

 WHOLE FOOD SUPPLEMENTS

 These types of supplements are made by removing the water and fiber from raw foods at a temperature that is not high enough to denature the living quality (enzymes) of the food.
-Whole food supplements tend to be more expensive than the two other types of supplements (below), but they are the most bio-available, i.e., they contain all the components necessary to help the nutrients be absorbed into the blood stream and delivered into the cells of the body.
-While the nutrient milligram levels on the label average lower than fractionated and synthetic supplements, there is still more value in them because of their completeness—or bioavailability.
+Whole food supplements tend to be more expensive than the two other types of supplements (to the right), but they are the most bio-available, i.e., they contain all the components necessary to help the nutrients be absorbed into the blood stream and delivered into the cells of the body.
+While the nutrient milligram levels on the label average are lower than fractionated and synthetic supplements, there is still more value in them because of their completeness—or bioavailability.
 Whole Food Supplements will generally state on the label that they are “Whole Food,” and will usually list the foods from which the product was made.

 Like Whole Food Supplements, Fractionated Supplements are produced from raw foods; however, in removing the water and fiber, the least expensive means are used which incorporates high temperatures and thus destroys the living quality of the nutrients.
 This process removes many of the enzymes and cofactors that are only present in raw foods; therefore, they are called fractionated in that they only contain a portion of the nutrition that was originally in the food from which they came.
 Fractionated Supplements are the most common type of supplement found in health food stores, online, or sold through network marketing companies (not all, but most).
 They are identified by their label which will only list nutrients, not the foods from which they were derived.
 Also, when one takes them, their urine will turn bright yellow and often smell similar to the odor in the opened supplement bottle.
 Bottom line, even though these products are less expensive, and the milligram levels on the label will be higher than Whole Food Supplements, the nutrients are not very bio-available.

 This type of supplement contains no food components at all; every ingredient is manufactured in a laboratory/factory, mostly from petroleum by-products.
-Believe it or not, there are studies that demonstrate synthetic supplements not only to have little to no value to the body, but in fact can be harmful.
+Believe it or not, there are studies that demonstrate synthetic supplements not only to have little-to-no value to the body, but in fact can be harmful.
 How does the FDA allow them to be on the market?
 Good question!
 Synthetic Supplements are generally sold in grocery stores and pharmacies.